 - Implementing targeted, age and culturally appropriate prevention education initiatives for CALD communities.
 These should be done in language if possible, or with translation if this is not possible.

-- Increasing the capacity of culturally appropriate health services, including multicultural and multilingual health professionals and educator
+- Increasing the capacity of culturally appropriate health services, including multicultural and multilingual health professionals and educators

 For more information, click here